 One hot topic is the future custody of family pets.
 If you adopt a pet during your marriage, who assumes responsibility?
 What if both want to keep the pet?
 This “custody arrangement” can be as contentious as the one for children, so add it to be sure.

 And if you didn’t get the prenup done prior to the wedding, you can always to a postnuptial agreement, which is the same thing but signed after the wedding.

 Prenup?
 Let Wendy L. Hart Help

-Part of your wedding planning should include a prenuptial agreement.
+Part of your wedding planning could include a conversation about having a prenuptial agreement.
 Wendy L. Hart is an experienced family law attorney with experience assisting people throughout Tarrant County who need help in marriage and family legal matters.
-From a prenuptial agreement to wills and estate planning, Wendy can help with many family law issues.
+From a prenuptial agreement to estate planning to divorce and adoption, Wendy can help with many family law issues.